tnewcomb20/meplan.github.io/README.md

 ### Deliverable #2: Low fidelity prototype 3

-Sure, here's an outline for usability goals and benchmark tasks for a planner/tracker website designed for students to track their assignments:

 **Usability Goals:**

 1. **Ease of Use**: The system should be easy for students to learn and navigate, minimizing the learning curve.